camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/10-tasks/10-process-task.html.md

 </processTask>
 ```

-If the business key of the called process instance should be different from the business key of the calling case instance, it is possible to use an expression that, for example, references a variable:
+If the business key of the called process instance should be different than the business key of the calling case instance, it is possible to use an expression that, for example, references a variable:

 ```xml
 <processTask id="checkCreditProcess" name="Check credit" processRef="checkCreditProcess">